 We aim to ensure that financial issues do not stand in the way when it comes to studying at John Leggott College.
 This is why we have a number of bursaries and trust funds available to help you.

-If you are unsure whether you qualify or which fund to apply for, please contact Student Support on 01724 407042 or firstname.lastname@example.org
+If you are unsure whether you qualify or which fund to apply for, please contact Student Services on 01724 407042 or firstname.lastname@example.org

 This is a fund allocated to the college by the Young People’s Learning Agency in order to help young people facing financial hardship to stay in full-time education.
 There are two parts to this fund: